Why We Are Unique

 - The Company is guided by a Board of Directors and a senior management team that is one of the the most highly experienced in the industry.
 NioCorp’s CEO and Executive Board Chair, Mark Smith, has successfully raised more than US$3 billion in investment capital for various mining and advanced materials manufacturing companies.

-- Mark Smith is the single largest individual shareholder in NioCorp.
-In fact, he purchased the majority of his current holdings in NIoCorp on the open market prior to joining the Company.
+- Mark Smith is the single largest individual shareholder in NioCorp, and he purchased the majority of his current holdings in NIoCorp on the open market prior to joining the Company.

 - The Elk Creek Superalloy Materials Project represents the highest-grade primary Niobium resource in North America, and it is the only such resource under development in the U.S.